Rent-to-Own Changes Make Homebuying Easier

 Credit repair is part of deal

-Typically, the buyer is able to qualify for a conventional mortgage within nine months to five years, says Chris Prefontaine, its managing director.
+Typically, the buyer is able to qualify for a conventional mortgage within nine months to five years, says Chris Prefontaine, the company's managing director.

 The direct way